-those working with children and young people who are deaf in home8, early years and post-16 settings, are also strongly advised to complete MQ training, in the best interest of the children and young people with whom they work.
+Although the requirement to hold an MQ applies only to teachers in specific roles, the appeal of the MQs is much wider.
+Qualified teachers in support and advisory roles, and those working with deafblind children and young people in home, early years and post-16 settings, are also strongly advised to complete MQ training, in the best interest of the children and young people with whom they work.

 'Those teaching classes of children with sensory impairment must hold an appropriate qualification approved by the Secretary of State.
 Teachers working in an advisory role to support such pupils should also hold the appropriate qualification.'
-9

-All MQ training programmes must meet the minimum specification set out on pages 10 - 14.
+All MQ training programmes must meet the minimum specification set out on pages 12 - 16.
 However, it is expected that some providers will wish to develop additional criteria so as to tailor MQ courses more closely to the needs of participants and other stakeholders.

 To be awarded an MQ, the Department for Education (DfE) requires that participants are assessed against - and demonstrate that they meet - the course outcomes.
 The academic level at which the qualification is validated is entirely a matter for providers.
-It should not compromise the purposes or quality of the MQ and should be consistent with the expertise required to carry out the role of a qualified teacher of the deaf.
+It should not compromise the purposes or quality of the MQ and should be consistent with the expertise required to carry out the role of a qualified teacher of deafblind children and young people.